skip to main content

 This concludes the internal process for cases which fall into this category.

-Grievances not concluded at the time of employment terminating
+Grievances not concluded at the time of employment termination

-If a grievance has been raised, but not concluded by the time the employment terminates, the grievance will be concluded with a paper review of the position and a written response given to the former employee within 28 calendar days of the employee’s termination date.
+If a grievance has been raised but not concluded by the time the employment terminates, the grievance will be concluded through a paper review of the position and a written response to the former employee within 28 calendar days of the employee’s termination date.

 Post-employment grievances

-Should a former employee raise a grievance within 28 calendar days of the employment ending, the matter will be investigated and a response will be given in writing.
+Should a former employee raise a grievance within 28 calendar days of the end of employment, the matter will be investigated, and a written response will be provided.

 Maintaining relationships